PrinceOfCzechia/Tetris/README.md

 This class is meant to deal with the game's leaderboard, namely creating one, if it doesn't already exist, saving and loading it, adding new players.
 Since I am an absolute beginner with DBs, the functionality is very basic.

 ### GameBoard.java
 The game runs in this form.
-It has access to an instance of GameThread and GameBoard, which are initiated as the form starts, actions are assigned to hotkeys and score and level are updated using this class's methods.
+It has access to an instance of GameThread and GameBoard, which are initiated as the form starts.
+Actions are assigned to hotkeys and score and level are updated using this class's methods.